 Best Online MBA Programs

-There are many ties for places, with 14 schools now ranked in the top 10, raising questions over whether US News’ methodology can differentiate schools so that MBA aspirants can make an informed choice of where to study.
+As has been the case in previous years, there are many schools tied for places, with the top 10 actually including 15 online MBA programs.
+This raises questions over whether US News’ methodology can differentiate schools enough so that MBA aspirants can make an informed choice of where to study.

-Unlike in other rankings, US News does not survey students or graduates to compile its list, with the data instead collected from business schools themselves.
+Unlike other MBA rankings, US News does not survey students or graduates to compile its list, with the data instead collected from business schools themselves.

 Online MBA cost

 Prices for the top five courses range considerably, with Hough offering an affordable course at $58,000, while Tepper costs substantially more at $140,000.
 Indiana Kelley is another cheaper option at $74,520, while USC and Kenan-Flagler cost $125,589 and $105,913.
 This means that the top two courses in 2021 are also the most expensive.

 Rice University’s new entry in the top 10 is a more expensive option at $109,930.
 Of the six schools tied in 10th place, three offer very affordable courses around $30,000.
 University of Mississippi offers an Online MBA costing just $32,220, while the most affordable online MBA programs among the top 10 are at Wisconsin MBA Consortium ($28,800) and Arizona’s Eller School of Business ($27,480).

 The fact that all of these programs are among the best in the US suggests that price is not indicative of quality when it comes to online MBAs.